 However, it is worth noting that this perceived lower risk may be due to racial inequities in the healthcare system.

-Also, although there is an association between socioeconomic status and race, there is not perfect correspondence between race and low socioeconomic status.
-Indeed, even among BIPOC of middle and upper socioeconomic status, the effects of racism on mental and physical health persist.
+Also, although there is an association between socioeconomic status and race, there is no perfect correspondence between race and low socioeconomic status.
+Among BIPOC of middle and upper socioeconomic status, the effects of racism on mental and physical health persist.

 Racism can be a key factor in the onset of physical and mental health issues in BIPOC.